Maine officials lift shelter-in-place order as search for mass shooting suspect continues

 Family members of Card told federal investigators that he had recently discussed hearing voices and became more focused on the bowling alley and bar, according to the law enforcement officials who spoke on condition of anonymity.
 When he was hospitalized in July in New York, Card had told military officials he had been hearing voices and said he wanted to harm other soldiers, the officials said.

+A telephone number listed for Card in public records was not in service.
+A woman who answered a phone number for one of Card’s relatives on Thursday afternoon said the family was helping the FBI.
+She didn’t give her name or additional details.

+Wednesday’s shootings left 18 people dead and 13 wounded, three of whom were hospitalized in critical condition, authorities said.
+Sixteen of the dead were males and two were female, Lindsey Chasteen of the Office of Chief Medical Examiner wrote in an email.

-Police said Thursday that Card would be charged with 18 counts of murder.
+Police said Thursday that Card would be charged with 18 counts of murder once all the victims were identified.

 The victims of the shootings include Bob Violette, 76, a retiree who was coaching a youth bowling league and was described as devoted, approachable and kind.
 Auburn City Councilor Leroy Walker told news outlets that his son, Joe, a manager at the bar and grill, died going after the shooter with a butcher knife.
 Peyton Brewer-Ross was a dedicated pipefitter at Bath Iron Works whose death leaves a gaping void in the lives of his partner, young daughter and friends, members of his union said.